liuhanmo321/kgnas/README.md

 kgnas.add_dataset_description('DBLP', dataset[0], semantic_description=semantic_description)

 # STEP4: Find the best performing top-k models from the most similar top-k datasets.
 The returned dataframe contains the information of the models and the datasets.
-candidate_df = kgnas.recommend_model('DBLP', top_k_dataset=3, top_k_model=20)
+candidate_df = kgnas.recommend_model('DBLP', top_k_dataset=3, top_k_model=20, score_metric='avg')

-# STEP5: Establish the model that you want to improve on.
+# STEP5: Establish the model info that you want to improve on.
 Here, as an example, the model is selected as the first model in the candidate_df.
+# The input type should be a pandas series.
 # In practice, you can first copy one model in the candidate_df and renew the content by the actual model to save effort.
 An example is shown below.
 # model                                                    147206
 # perf                                                   0.715667